During the test run, you can add widgets from the gallery to the dashboard to display real-time data detailing the results of your load test.

 - The current measurement is displayed as a solid line and the benchmark measurement is displayed as a dotted line.

 If you want to separate the measurements, click the X from the benchmark widget header.
+For details, see Widget layouts.

 Display load generator script assignment